jadijadi/lpic1book/content/1025_use_rpm_and_yum_package_management.md

 Candidates should be able to perform package management using RPM, YUM, and Zypper.

-### Key Knowledge Areas
+## Key Knowledge Areas
-- Install, re-install, upgrade and remove packages using RPM, YUM, and Zypper.
+- Install, re-install, upgrade and remove packages using RPM, YUM, and Zypper
-- Obtain information on RPM packages such as version, status, dependencies, integrity, and signatures.
-Determine what files a package provides, as well as find which package a specific file comes from.
+- Obtain information on RPM packages such as version, status, dependencies, integrity, and signatures Determine what files a package provides, as well as find which package a specific file comes from Awareness of dnf

-Awareness of dnf.
-- The following is a partial list of the used files, terms, and utilities:
+The following is a partial list of the used files, terms, and utilities:

-##### Terms and Utilities
+## Terms and Utilities
 * rpm
 * rpm2cpio
 * `/etc/yum.conf`